gramjos/md_2_html/README.md

 - Inline markup for `*em*`, `_em_`, `**strong**`, `__underline__` and `` `code` `` is processed in headers and paragraphs.
 - All other text is left as plain text.

-## Sequential Overview
-1. expect metadata
-2. line-by-line:
-    - regexes check for a starting pattern blank line, starting of code block, header or image
-    - No starting pattern
-    - Each remaining line is wrapped in `<p>`

 ## Usage
 ```